az9713/colab-tutorial-by-gemini/README.md

      "Create a beginner level PyTorch tutorial.

-     The goal is to familiarize learner with the concept of Tensor and all useful Tensor operations.
+     The goal is to familiarize a learner with the concept of Tensor and all useful Tensor operations.

      End the tutorial with useful einops basics.

      In all explanations, focus on how to interpret and visualize the dimensions of the tensors."

+* Gemini auto-ran the code cells and was able to explain and self fix the only error in the run.